s3nt1n3lz21/BaldursGateAI/README.md

    2. Potion of Extra Healing - If Health Low
    3. Antidote - If Poisoned
    4. Elixir of Health - If Diseased Or Poisoned

+3. Stay At Least 1 Step Apart From Each Other
 5. Run Away If Health Is Low

    1. If enemy within 5 steps, run 10 steps away